jeherve/jp-minileven-featured/readme.txt

 Tested up to: 3.5
 Stable tag: 1.3

-Adds Featured Images before the content on the home page, in Jetpack Mobile theme
+Adds Featured Images before the content, in the Jetpack Mobile theme

 == Description ==

-Adds Featured Images before the content on the home page, in Jetpack Mobile theme
+Adds Featured Images before the content, in the Jetpack Mobile theme

 Important: for this plugin to work, you must activate [Jetpack](http://wordpress.org/extend/plugins/jetpack/) first, and activate the Mobile Theme module.

+By default, this plugin only adds Featured Images on the home page.
+If you want to display them on the Post pages as well, go to the Jetpack Menu, and click on "Configure" under the Mobile Theme module.
+You will be able to enable Featured Images on Posts pages from there.

 This plugin is a work in progress.
 You can report issues [here](http://wordpress.org/support/plugin/jetpack-mobile-theme-featured-images), or submit a pull request [on GitHub](https://github.com/jeherve/jp-minileven-featured).